Ofir-T/ArduinoMacroKeyboard/ArduinoMacroKeyboard/Readme.md

 - [V] Fix tx rx leds
 - [V] Create a rotation function for use with an IMU (e.g. mpu6050), so that so that key bindings appear the same in all orientations(wheel on left, right, top ,bottom).
 - [V] Persistent profiles (eeprom).
-- [] Design snap-on lid, and board mount to replace the bolts.
+- [ ] Design snap-on lid, and board mount to replace the bolts.
-- [] upload .step files
+- [ ] upload .step files

 # Key remapping:
 - ~~[X] maybe a good idea to set a maximum number of sets pre-compilation, to ensure enough heap space is reserved~~
 > Even now, with many features added, only 20% of ram and 50% of flash are used.
 Theres a lot of wiggle room.
-- [] enable the use of consumer keycodes as well.
+- [ ] enable the use of consumer keycodes as well. (maybe an array of pointes to actions to do on key press)

 # Testing mode:
-- [V] latency test on the fly.
+- [ ] latency test on the fly.
-- []  key press higlighting in the app
+- [ ] key press higlighting in the app

 # First setup:
 - ~~[X] test to find switch-pin correlation (maybe make scanPad() return return button data instead of doing action)~~